lcn2/rogue5.4/README.md

 free space nearby in which case the weapon may simply vanish.

 If you are not wielding a weapon, you default to using your fists as a weapon.

+To use a bow and arrow:

+0) Wield, the w command, the bow

+1) Throw an arrow, the t<dir> command, where <dir> is:

+    h       left
+    j       down
+    k       up
+    l       right
+    y       up & left
+    u       up & right
+    b       down & left
+    n       down & right

+To use a dart, or shuriken:

+0) Throw the item, the t<dir> command, where <dir> is noted above.

 ## armor spoilers ==> ]